smithy-lang/smithy-typescript/.changeset/unlucky-glasses-nail.md

 "@smithy/fetch-http-handler": patch
 ---

-Verify that removeSignalEventListener is a function before calling
+Initialize removeSignalEventListener as an empty function